Learning-and-Intelligent-Systems/predicators_behavior_legacy/behavior.md

 * Set `--option_model_name oracle_behavior` to use the behavior option model and speed up planning by a significant factor.
 * Set `--behavior_task_name` to the name of the particular bddl task you'd like to run (e.g. `re-shelving_library_books`).
 * Set `--behavior_scene_name` to the name of the house setting (e.g. `Pomaria_1_int`) you want to try running the particular task in.
 Note that not all tasks are available in all houses (e.g. `re-shelving_library_books` might only be available with `Pomaria_1_int`).
-* `--behavior_randomize_init_state` can be set to True if you want to generate multiple different initial states that correspond to the BDDL init conditions of a particular task.
 * If you'd like to see a visual of the agent planning in iGibson, set the command line argument `--behavior_mode simple`.
 If you want to run in headless mode without any visuals, leave the default (i.e `--behavior_mode headless`).
+* Be sure to set `--plan_only_eval True`: this is necessary to account for the fact that the iGibson simulator is non-deterministic when saving and loading states (which is currently an unresolved bug).
-* Example command: `python predicators/main.py --env behavior --approach oracle --seed 0 --timeout 1000 --sesame_max_samples_per_step 20 --behavior_mode simple --option_model_name oracle_behavior --num_train_tasks 2 --num_test_tasks 2 --behavior_randomize_init_state True --behavior_scene_name Pomaria_1_int --behavior_task_name re-shelving_library_books`.
+* Example command: `python predicators/main.py --env behavior --approach oracle --behavior_mode simple --option_model_name oracle_behavior --num_train_tasks 0 --num_test_tasks 1 --behavior_scene_name Rs_int --behavior_task_name locking_every_window --seed 1000 --offline_data_planning_timeout 500.0 --timeout 500.0 --behavior_option_model_eval True --plan_only_eval True`.